arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 ## Goals

-The matrix and its' API is developed to be programmed in a few different ways, each suited for different applications.
-This guide will walk you through the basic concepts for programming the LED matrix, and get you started with creating your own animations.
-While highlighting two different ways of handling the LEDs to create animations and images.
-Making it easier for you to decide what method fits your needs best!
+The matrix and its API are developed to be programmed in a few different ways, each suited for different applications.
+This guide will walk you through the basic concepts for programming the LED matrix, and get you started with creating your own animations, while highlighting two different ways of handling the LEDs to create animations and images.
+This makes it easier for you to decide what method fits your needs best!

 ![The UNO R4 WiFi LED Matrix](./assets/matrix-closeup.png)